Translation disclaimer (Translation disclaimer)

 • Community Climate Action.

-• Each task group will be chaired by a member of the Climate Action Partnership and will have a Calderdale Council Officer in support.
+• Each task group will be chaired by a member of the Partnership and will have a Calderdale Council Officer in support.

 • Task groups will include relevant partners with influence and expertise in the specific area.

-• The Influencing domain of the Climate Action Plan will be led by the Climate Action Partnership and these roles are reflected in the responsibilities of the Climate Action Partnership above.
+• The Influencing domain of the Climate Action Plan will be led by the Climate Action Partnership.
+These roles are reflected in the responsibilities of the Climate Action Partnership above.

 Agenda